Chartability/POUR-CAF/README.md

 _This heuristic is based on research_.

-Metrics or variables are misleading or undefined.
+__Description__: Metrics or variables are misleading or undefined.
 DX must not lie and data (and source) must be defined.
 Metadata, metrics, calculations, and variables must be defined.

 __Good example__: [https://www.wgbh.org/foundation/ncam/guidelines/effective-practices-for-description-of-science-content-within-digital-talking-books](https://www.wgbh.org/foundation/ncam/guidelines/effective-practices-for-description-of-science-content-within-digital-talking-books)